 There have been one or two of those inexplicable gremlins at work.
 Almost simultaneously, I discovered that my photos of Hartest church were nowhere to be found on my camera, and that my phone had suddenly decided to delete all the photos on it.
 Dalham and Great Finborough churches were the only two churches I took photos of on my phone instead of camera.
-I have only one photo remaining, of the view from Dalham church, which I sent to a friend.
-I haven’t yet had time to revisit these three churches, but photos will be added here as soon as I do.
+I have only one photo remaining, of the view from Dalham church (above), which I sent to a friend.
+Photos will be added here when I revisit the churches.

 All Saint’s, Hartest